hernantas/MangaReader/README.md

 Next Version
 ------------
 At the next version this application will be more faster (at my system it's up to 4x faster) & more stable.
 I have my college and jobs so don't expect the next version come fast and i can't really set ETA.
 If you want to try you can get it from development branch

+If you want to see the progress, you can use it on [development branch](https://github.com/hernantas/MangaReader/tree/development).